espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Point Out.md

 * * *

 You indicate a creature that you can see to one or more allies, gesturing in a direction and describing the distance verbally.
-That creature is [[Hidden]] to your allies, rather than [[Undetected]].
+That creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] to your allies, rather than [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Undetected]].
 This works only for allies who can see you and are in a position where they could potentially detect the target.
 If your allies can't hear or understand you, they must succeed at a Perception check against the creature's Stealth DC or they misunderstand and believe the target is in a different location.